Holistic Health Practitioner Certification and Careers

-Modern society is rife with pollution, stress and disease, and people are concerned for their health and increasingly aware of the limitations of Western medicine.
+Modern society is rife with pollution, stress, and disease, and people are concerned about their health and increasingly aware of the limitations of Western medicine.
 Because of these reasons, the demand for holistic health practitioners has increased dramatically in recent years.
-The U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook expects above average growth rates through 2026 in alternative medicine professions such as chiropractic, massage therapy, physical therapy and nutrition.
+The U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook expects above-average growth rates through 2028 in alternative medicine professions such as chiropractic, massage therapy, physical therapy, and nutrition.
 Meanwhile, the salon and spa industries are booming like never before.
 It’s a great time to join the wellness industry.

 Holistic Health Practitioner Salaries